amethyst/amethyst/book/src/concepts/component.md

 ## Usage

-The relationship between an entity and a component closely ressembles the relation between a real-life object and its properties.
+The relationship between an entity and a component closely resembles the relation between a real-life object and its properties.

 For example, a bottle of water has a shape, a volume, a color and is made of a material (usually plastic).